borhyne/borhyne-2023/models.md

 permalink: /models/
 ---

-You can find my writing on [Substack](https://borhyne.substack.com/) and [LinkedIn](https://www.linkedin.com/in/borhyne/).
-I look forward to connecting with you soon!

-Through time, I've found that mental models are really helpful in seeing patterns and making decisions.
-My plan is on both LinkedIn and Substack to write out stories and use those to help structure this.
+I've found that mental models are really helpful in seeing patterns and making decisions.

-My goal is to create an interactive way to sort through them.
+My goal here is to try to write ones that I use out and organize them in an interactive way.

-Thanks for reading!
-Bo
+Looking forward to getting this off the ground - it's something I've wanted to do for a while.